麻豆社国产

 Dhillon, 60, was once a family physician, after obtaining a medical degree from the University of B.C., but over the past 25 years he has pivoted his career toward promoting mainly health science companies and claimed to have raised more than $1 billion from investors.
 He's also served as past chairman of the Cannabis Canada Council and is a former member of the securities practice advisory committee to the B.C.
 Securities Commission.

-Dhillon's most recent and prominent Canadian venture is a medical marijuana company that he founded with prominent Vancouver securities lawyers and family members, including his cousin, a convicted heroin trafficker.
+Dhillon's most recent and prominent Canadian venture is a medical marijuana company that he founded with prominent Vancouver securities lawyers and family members, including his nephew, a convicted heroin trafficker.

 Local doctor embroiled in alleged $1 billion scheme